floooh/chef-cmake/README.md

 ### Description ###

-Compile and install a recent cmake version from source tarball.
+This is a Chef cookbook to compile and install a recent cmake version from source tarball.

 What happens under the hood: